G4GUO/m17_sdr/README.md

 # m17_sdr
-SDR software for implementing M17 radio protocol
+SDR software for implementing M17 radio protocol with either a Pluto / Pluto+ or LimeSDR

 On a fresh RPi install